inspr/core-legacy/README.md

 helm install inspr_name inspr/insprd
 ```

-Additionaly you can check the default values file for the Helm chart.
+Additionally you can check the default values file for the Helm chart.
 They are included in the `build/helm` folder and can be edited for further refinement and customization of it's properties.

 ### CLI